The Game of Cycles for Grids and Select Theta Graphs: Lines and Basic Line Interactions

-Before analyzing various classes and structures of gameboard, we are going to consider the structure of the most basic possible gameboard, a single line, or \textit{path} between two vertices.
-Although a path has no cycles, many structures can be generalized by considering paths of variable length.
+Before analyzing various classes and structures of gameboards, we are going to consider the structure of the most basic possible gameboard, a single line, or \textit{path} between two vertices.
+Although a path has no cycles, many gameboards can be analyzed by considering paths of variable length.
 Therefore, it is valuable to know the number of unmarkable edges of a path with as little information as possible.
 Note that when we play this game on a single path, we ignore the sink-source rule for the end vertices.

 The number of unmarkable edges of a path depends on the direction of the first and last edges of the path.

 \begin{lemma} A path will have an even number of unmarkable edges when the two end edges are directed the same direction and an odd number of unmarkable edges when the two end edges are directed in opposite directions. \end{lemma}